bitforce/Algorithms/tutorial/sort/comb/README.md

 cause of BubbleSort's poor runtime.
-In BubbleSort, when any of two elements are compared, there is a gap between them with a distance of 1 (because BubbleSort compares the current and next element); the idea behind CombSort being a gap can be more than 1.
+In BubbleSort, when any of two elements are compared, there is a gap between them with a distance of 1 (because BubbleSort compares the current and next element); the idea behind CombSort being a gap can be more than 1 and this improves on efficiency.

 ![][a]